C24Be/AS_Network_List/README.md

     ./network_list_from_as.py AS61280
     ```

-2. To disable all output except the prefixes, use the `--quiet` or `-q` switch:
+2. To suppress all output except the prefixes, use the `--quiet` or `-q` switch:

     ```bash
     ./network_list_from_as.py AS61280 -q
     ```

-3. To print a help message, use the `-h` or `--help` switch:
+3. To display a help message, use the `-h` or `--help` switch:

     ```bash
     ./network_list_from_as.py --help
     ```

-## Usage of the `network_list_from_netname.py` script
+### `network_list_from_netname.py`

-1. Run the script with the list of network names in a file as an argument:
+1. Run the script with a file containing a list of network names as an argument:

     ```bash
     ./network_list_from_netname.py files/blacklist4.txt
     ```

-2. Run the script with the list of network names in the github repository as an argument:
+2. Run the script with a URL to a file in a GitHub repository as an argument:

     ```bash
     ./network_list_from_netname.py https://github.com/AntiZapret/antizapret/blob/master/blacklist4.txt
     ```

-    or better use the raw file link:
+    Or better use the raw file link:

     ```bash
     ./network_list_from_netname.py https://raw.githubusercontent.com/AntiZapret/antizapret/master/blacklist4.txt
     ```

-3. To print a help message, use the `-h` or `--help` switch:
+3. To display a help message, use the `-h` or `--help` switch:

     ```bash
     ./network_list_from_netname.py --help